-The University of South Carolina is the state's flagship institution and is a comprehensive Division II university.
-The main campus is located in Columbia and there are seven regional campuses located throughout the state.
-The main campus has 22,556 undergraduate students and 6,423 graduate students.
-Columbia is the state capital with a metropolitan population of nearly 500,000.
+The University of South Carolina (UofSC) was established in 1801 and is a full-service, state-supported research university that includes the 358-acre Columbia main campus and seven regional campuses with a total student body population of >45,000.
+UofSC is ranked by the Carnegie Foundation as within the highest tier of US research institutions.
+Columbia is the state capital with a metropolitan population of >800,000.
 Nearly every state agency relevant to the training of school psychologists is located in the city (e.g., Departments of Education, Mental Health, Developmental Disabilities, Juvenile Justice, Governor's Office, etc.) and many are located within walking distance of the campus.
 The university and community provide numerous social and cultural benefits which enhance the overall quality of life.
-These include numerous theaters offering live productions, SEC sports, minor league baseball, one of the nation's top zoos and botanical gardens, many museums, Richland County library, Fort Jackson and its on-base school district (one of the Army's largest training facilities and a site used for research and assessment training of students), and affordable off-campus housing and services.
+These include numerous theaters offering live productions, Southeastern Conference (SEC) sports, minor league baseball, one of the nation's top zoos and botanical gardens, many museums, Richland County library, Fort Jackson and its on-base school district (one of the Army's largest training facilities and a site used for research and assessment training of students), and affordable off-campus housing and services.

-The Psychology Department is housed in the College of Arts and Sciences.
+The Psychology Department is housed in the College of Arts and Sciences (CAS).
 Psychology has remained a popular major and the department is the only department on the campus to offer a full-service undergraduate assistance office.
-The university offers a state of the art computer facility with on-line terminals available to all faculty and graduate students.
+The university offers a computer facility ls available to all faculty and graduate students.
 The department maintains a computer lab for student use, with more than 20 terminals.
-These computers have software and network capabilities to aid in word processing (Microsoft Word and WordPerfect), data analysis, research (PsychInfo, direct access to library holdings), Internet access, and email.
+These computers have software and network capabilities to aid in word processing, data analysis, research (PsychInfo, direct access to library holdings), Internet access, and email.
 Students use these facilities extensively for a broad range of academic and assistantship responsibilities.
-The program shares a "test center" with the Clinical-Community program which houses approximately \$100,000 in assessment equipment and is located in the Psychological Services Center (PSC).
+The program shares a "test center" with the Clinical-Community program which houses approximately \$100,000 in assessment equipment and is located in the Psychology Services Center (PSC) off campus.
 The program spends between \$5,000 and \$10,000 a year to order new tests and update old ones.
 These tests are used for teaching, practica, and assistantship duties.
 The program also has video and audio recording equipment.
 The department operates the PSC which provides opportunities for supervised experience in direct therapeutic intervention with children, adults, and families.
 PSC activities are coordinated with practicum courses in child and family therapy and assessment.
-The School Psychology program also enjoys a collegial, working relationship with the USC School of Medicine, Department of Pediatrics, and the USC College of Education.
+The School Psychology program also enjoys a collegial, working relationship with the UofSC School of Medicine, Department of Pediatrics, and the UofSC College of Education.

 The program has had an excellent relationship with the school districts in the state since its inception.
 The first director, Dr. Ralph Tindall, had an appointment with the largest school district in Columbia (Richland One).
-The local schools provide a broad range of training options based on size, racial composition, rural-urban, and SES level.
-Within a 20-minute drive of the university are schools with more than 90% African-American population, schools of military dependents, rural schools, and schools located in the most affluent town in the state.
+The local schools provide a broad range of training options based on size, racial and ethnic composition, rural-urban composition, and socio-economic (SES) status.
+Within a 20-minute drive of the university are schools with majority minority student populations, Department of Defense schools, rural schools, and unique magnet schools (e.g., Montessori, language immersion).
 The majority of practicum activities are carried out in these local schools under the supervision of university faculty and field supervisors.
 Nearly all these supervisors are program graduates.
 These schools also provide research opportunities and assistantship sites.
 A variety of private schools and federal independent schools at Fort Jackson have been used for field training in the assessment courses.
-The USC Child Development Center is a preschool child care facility whose mission is service and research.
-This center has been used in coordination with some of the activities of intervention and assessment classes.